django-cms/django-cms/docs/extending_cms/app_integration.rst

 - parent_id=None

-  If this is a child of an other node give here the id of the parent.
+  If this is a child of another node give here the id of the parent.

 - parent_namespace=None